Containing navigational information for the ports of Harwich and Felixstow and the River's Stour and Orwell plus surrounding area's.

 For each of our main "Cruising Events" we need a lead person / boat to organise each event.
 Not a lot of work really: it spreads the workload amongst the participants throughout the season.
 If you are able to help, please add your details to the list on the club notice board.

-Unfortunately, we have had to cancel this event due to non-availability of the Barge.
+Unfortunately, we have had to cancel this event as the barge is out of use due to safety concerns.
 If an alternative destination / venue can be found, we will notify you of this.